Detailed Fundamental Analysis - IJH

 Below is Validea's ETF fundamental report for iShares S&P MidCap 400 Index Fund ETF (IJH).
 The report looks at IJH's exposure to the major investing factors including value, quality, momentum and low volatility.

-iShares S&P MidCap 400 Index Fund ETF (IJH) is a Mid-Cap Multi-Factor ETF.
+iShares S&P MidCap 400 Index Fund ETF (IJH) is a Mid-Cap Value ETF.
 The largest sector in its portfolio is the Services sector.
 The largest industry in its portfolio is Real Estate Operations.

 The following table summarizes the ETF's exposure to the major investing factors.
 The scores range from 1 to 99, with 99 indicating the highest exposure to the factor.